matrix-org/matrix-spec-proposals/proposals/3958-suppress-notifications-of-message-edits.md

 ## Unstable prefix

-The unstable prefix of `.com.beeper.suppress_edits` should be used in place of `.m.rule.suppress_edits`.
+The unstable prefix of `.org.matrix.msc3958.suppress_edits` should be used in place of `.m.rule.suppress_edits`.

+A previous version of this MSC used `.com.beeper.suppress_edits` with a different condition (which should match the same events), but different rule placement.

 ## Dependencies